Conserving mass, momentum, and energy for the Benjamin-Bona-Mahony, Korteweg-de Vries, and nonlinear Schr\"odinger equations: Introduction

 One alternative approach to construct spatial discretizations conserving multiple invariants is to use a reasonable baseline discretization and add correction terms enforcing the desired conservation properties \cite{abgrall2018general,abgrall2022reinterpretation}.
 In this vein, Chen et al.\ \cite{chen2022new} introduced local discontinuous Galerkin (LDG) methods for KdV with additional unknown stabilization parameters to enforce conservation of the first three invariants.
 However, initial numerical experiments in which we have extended this approach to fully-discrete conservation suggest that this approach is less robust in practice, at least when combined with the temporal discretizations described below.

 The Ablowitz-Ladik lattice \cite[Ch.~3]{ablowitz2004discrete} can also be viewed as a spatial discretization of NLS that possesses an infinite set of conserved quantities related to those of NLS.

 Here we turn instead to Galerkin methods.
 Many classical finite element schemes use piecewise polynomials with a prescribed degree of regularity at cell boundaries; since the derivative of such a polynomial does not lie in the same space (it has lower regularity), such methods cannot be used to conserve invariants involving derivatives.
 However, Fourier Galerkin methods are promising since the derivative is an endomorphism on the space of trigonometric polynomials.
 Indeed, Maday and Quarteroni \cite[Lemma~II.1]{maday1988error} showed that the Fourier Galerkin method conserves the first three KdV invariants.
 Here we extend this result to the NLS and BBM equations, and provide efficient time discretizations that lead to a fully-discrete conservative scheme.
+Our focus is in constructing fully-discrete methods conserving three invariants; for further refined analyses of the convergence properties of Fourier semidiscretizations building upon the work of Maday and Quarteroni for the KdV equation, we refer to \cite{bjorkavaag2007exponential,kalisch2007rate}.